AdobeDocs/audience-manager.en/help/using/integration/media-data-integration/actionable-log-files.md

 4. Map the segment [!DNL Retarget Users] to a destination and target users in the destination with creative 456.

-### Use DCM Floodlight Activity in the Audience Optimization Reports or in Audience Lab
+### Use Google Campaign Manager Floodlight Activity in the Audience Optimization Reports or in Audience Lab

 [Floodlight tags](https://support.google.com/dcm/partner/answer/4293719?hl=en) enable advertisers to track user conversions.
-With [!UICONTROL Actionable Log Files], you can track the [!DNL DCM] conversions in the [Audience Optimization Reports](../../reporting/audience-optimization-reports/audience-optimization-reports.md) or in [Audience Lab](../../features/audience-lab/audience-lab.md):
+With [!UICONTROL Actionable Log Files], you can track the [!DNL Google Campaign Manager] conversions in the [Audience Optimization Reports](../../reporting/audience-optimization-reports/audience-optimization-reports.md) or in [Audience Lab](../../features/audience-lab/audience-lab.md):

 1. Create a trait and use the following trait rule to capture a conversion from the ad server logs: